MWATelescope/mwa_staging/README.md

 new staging job.

-In the production Banksia system, there are 6 so-called "vss" nodes which are running the API.
+In the production Banksia system, there are 6 so-called "vss" nodes which are running the Scout API.
 We therefore use HA Proxy on the client side to load balance requests between each of these nodes.
+HAProxy is set to listen on http://localhost:8080, and redistribute any calls to that address to one of the six Scout API servers on 146.118.74.144-149 on port 8080, rotating through the six servers to balance the load and work around individual server outages.

 As files are being copied off of tape and onto cache, Banksia will publish messages to a Kafka message bus, one for each file, containing the name of